 The ideal inspection drone for facilities.
 From roof inspection drones to massive large scale facilities and long line infrastructures drone inspection, companies are turning to inspection drones as force multipliers to complete their projects in time

 ELEVATE INSPECTION & DETECTION WITH INSPECTION DRONES

-The post pandemic era is characterized in many countries by an increased investment in infrastructure projects to kick start flagging economies and create jobs, such as the American Infrastructure Plan (below).
+The post pandemic era is characterized in many countries by an increased investment in infrastructure projects.
+They are launching these to kick start flagging economies and create jobs.
+This incluces the American Infrastructure Plan (below).
 But with this increase rate of demand traditional methods of facilities inspection, planning and monitoring will not be enough anymore.

 The American Infrastructure Plan

 “The American Jobs Plan is an investment in America that will create millions of good jobs, rebuild our country’s infrastructure, and position the United States to out-compete China.
 Public domestic investment as a share of the economy has fallen by more than 40 percent since the 1960s”.The White House

 The Biden Administration has tabled an ambitious infrastructure proposal to upgrade America’s ageing infrastructure. ($1 Trillion Infrastructure Bill Heads for Senate Debate)

 The need for timeous maintenance of infrastructure is further illustrated by the recent Mexico rail bridge collapse where 26 people died.